GenieTim/PieceAnalyzer/README.md

 # Piece Analyzer

-Note that this repository is currently not very actively maintained as the use for it got somhow lost when there was not time to build Lego anymore.
+Note that this repository is currently not very actively maintained as the use for it got somehow lost when there was not time to build Lego anymore.
 Additionally, other programming languages (say, [R](https://www.r-project.org/)) make it easier and faster just to answer such a basic question for myself, at least.
 But feel free to open issue in case you require maintenance, I can restart the project when needed.